- January 24, 2023

 Olive oil is a staple in the Mediterranean diet and is a nutritious way to boost your daily calories.
 It’s made by crushing the olive fruit and separating the pulp from the oils.

 In addition to healthy fats, olive oil is also rich in polyphenols.
-One of these, called oleocanthal, has been linked to many health benefits.
+One of these, called oleocanthal, is linked to many health benefits.
 According to research in Nutrients, oleocanthal has strong anti-inflammatory properties and may also boost brain health.

 Try including olive oil in these ways: